-- Now start stitching again as it will stitch without getting cut from the previous stitch.
+- Now start stitching again, as it will stitch without getting cut from the previous stitch.

-This factor ensures that both upper and bottom layers of clothes move at the same time and speed which prevents issues like shifting or puckering of the garment’s layers.
+This factor ensures that the upper and bottom layers of clothes move simultaneously and speedily, preventing issues like shifting or puckering of the garment’s layers.

 - Start by ensuring that the presser shank on the sewing machine is up so that you have enough space to install a walking foot.